StructAlign: Structured Cross-Modal Alignment for Continual Text-to-Video Retrieval: Introduction

 In this paper, we propose StructAlign, a structured cross-modal alignment method for CTVR.
 To address non-cooperative feature drift across modalities, we introduce a simplex Equiangular Tight Frame~\cite{NC1} (ETF) geometry as a unified geometric prior.
 This prior organizes multimodal representations in a shared feature space, as shown in Fig.~\ref{fig:concept}(c).
 Based on this, we design a cross-modal ETF alignment loss that explicitly aligns text and video features with their corresponding ETF prototypes, encouraging the learned features to form an approximate simplex ETF geometry.
 By enforcing a well-separated category-level geometry and consistent cross-modal prototypes, this loss effectively reduces modality misalignment during continual learning.
 Even with improved cross-modal alignment, intra-modal feature drift remains a major source of catastrophic forgetting.
 To address this, we introduce a Cross-modal Relation Preserving (CRP) loss that leverages complementary modalities to preserve cross-modal similarity relations under the ETF-induced category geometry, thereby constraining intra-modal feature updates.
 Unlike conventional relational distillation methods designed for single-modality settings, CRP exploits cross-modal similarity relations as stable relational supervision, effectively regularizing intra-modal feature drift.
 By jointly addressing non-cooperative feature drift across modalities and intra-modal feature drift, our method effectively alleviates catastrophic forgetting in CTVR.

-Comprehensive experiments on benchmark datasets demonstrate the effectiveness and consistent advantages of the proposed method.
-In-depth analyses further show that the learned feature space approximates the ideal Simplex ETF geometry, yielding well-separated categories while maintaining concentrated yet diverse intra-category features.
-In summary, the main contributions are listed as follows:

-\begin{itemize} \item We propose StructAlign, a structured cross-modal alignment framework for CTVR, which explicitly models and mitigates catastrophic forgetting induced by both intra-modal feature drift and non-cooperative feature drift across modalities. \item We introduce a simplex ETF geometric prior together with a cross-modal ETF alignment loss to enforce a well-separated category-level structure in the shared embedding space.
-In addition, we design a cross-modal relation preserving loss that leverages cross-modal similarity relations to constrain intra-modal feature updates during continual learning. \item Extensive experiments on benchmark datasets demonstrate that StructAlign consistently outperforms state-of-the-art continual retrieval methods. \end{itemize}
+Comprehensive experiments on benchmark datasets demonstrate the effectiveness of the proposed method.
+In-depth analyzes further show that the learned feature space approximates the ideal Simplex ETF geometry, yielding well-separated categories while maintaining concentrated yet diverse intra-category features.
+In summary, the main contributions are listed as follows: \begin{itemize} \item We propose StructAlign\footnote{Code available at \url{https://github.com/Mysteriousplayer/SIGIR26-StructAlign}}, a structured cross-modal alignment framework for CTVR, which explicitly models and mitigates catastrophic forgetting induced by both intra-modal feature drift and non-cooperative feature drift across modalities. \item We introduce a simplex ETF geometric prior together with a cross-modal ETF alignment loss to enforce a well-separated category-level structure in the shared embedding space.
+In addition, we design a cross-modal relation preserving loss that leverages cross-modal similarity relations to constrain intra-modal feature updates during continual learning. \item Extensive experiments on benchmark datasets demonstrate that StructAlign achieves competitive performance compared to state-of-the-art continual retrieval methods. \end{itemize}